SethHibpshman/IoT-Retrofit_OmniBreeze-DC2018/README.md

 ## Features

-- **Full IR control** - power, speed, breeze mode, oscillation, and timer all sent via IR
+- **Full IR control:** power, speed, breeze mode, oscillation, and timer
-- **Real-time state reading** - 11 LDRs read the fan's own LEDs to report actual state back to HA
+- **Real-time state reading:** 11 LDRs monitor the fan's LEDs and report actual state back to Home Assistant
-- **Home Assistant fan entity** - speed, oscillation, breeze mode, and timer all exposed as native HA entities
+- **Home Assistant fan entity:** speed, oscillation, breeze mode, and timer exposed as native entities
-- **Auto sleep-mode correction** - if the fan cycles into sleep breeze mode, ESPHome detects it and corrects it automatically
+- **Auto sleep-mode correction:** ESPHome detects unintended sleep-mode transitions and automatically restores the selected mode
-- **Custom OLED display** - 128x32 SSD1306 shows speed, breeze mode, and timer status with a logo on the off screen
+- **Custom OLED display:** 128×32 SSD1306 display showing speed, breeze mode, and timer status, plus a logo when the fan is off
-- **Custom 3D printed mount** - LDR frame and OLED shell designed in Autodesk Fusion, printed in PLA
+- **Custom 3D printed mount:** LDR frame and OLED enclosure designed in Autodesk Fusion and printed in PLA

 ---

 ## How It Works

 ### IR Control
-The fan's IR protocol was discovered by brute-forcing NEC address/command combinations with a MicroPython script on the ESP32.
-Once the five working commands were found, they were re-implemented in ESPHome using raw pulse timing to exactly match the working MicroPython implementation.
+The fan's IR protocol was discovered by brute-forcing NEC address and command combinations with a MicroPython script running on the ESP32.
+Once the five valid commands were identified, they were recreated in ESPHome using raw pulse timing that matched the working MicroPython implementation.

 ### State Feedback via LDRs
-Because every button on the fan cycles (power toggles, speed cycles through 4, breeze cycles through 3, timer cycles through 16 steps), there is no way to know the fan's state from commands alone.
-Eleven LDRs are positioned directly against the fan's indicator LEDs and read by the ESP32's ADC.
-Binary sensors with threshold detection convert the analog voltage into clean on/off state for each indicator.
+Every button on the fan cycles through multiple states, so command tracking alone cannot reliably determine the current operating mode.
+Eleven LDRs sit directly over the fan's indicator LEDs and are monitored by the ESP32's ADC.
+Threshold-based binary sensors convert the analog readings into clean on/off states for each indicator.

 ### 3D Printed Housing
-A two-part 3D printed system was designed from scratch in Autodesk Fusion:
+A two-part enclosure was designed in Autodesk Fusion:
-- **LDR frame** - holds all 11 LDRs precisely against their corresponding LEDs on the control panel
+- **LDR frame:** positions all 11 LDRs directly over their corresponding LEDs
-- **Top shell** - covers the frame and provides a mount for the SSD1306 OLED display

-Both parts were printed in PLA on an Elegoo Neptune 3 Pro.
+- **Top shell:** covers the frame and provides a mounting point for the SSD1306 OLED display Both parts were printed in PLA on an Elegoo Neptune 3 Pro.

 ---